This pierogi dough for Polish dumplings uses potatoes as one of its ingredients.

-- If dough is dry, add more water, 1 tablespoon at a time, until moist.
-If dough is sticky, add more flour, 1 tablespoon at a time, until it's smooth.
+- If the dough is dry, add more water, 1 tablespoon at a time, until moist.
+If the dough is sticky, add more flour, 1 tablespoon at a time, until it's smooth.

 - On a floured surface, knead dough 3 or 4 minutes or until elastic.
 Cover dough with plastic wrap and refrigerate at least 30 minutes.

 Potatoes Used in Every Course in Eastern Europe

 People say potatoes were the rise and fall of Ireland, but spuds figure prominently in Central and Eastern Europe as well.